Head of Department: Mr William Lane

 In the Sixth Form, girls take the AQA A level course.
 The core course covers Tudor England, studying the reigns of monarchs such as Henry VIII and Elizabeth I, alongside twentieth-century China, covering the communist revolution of 1949, Mao’s dictatorship, and its aftermath to 1997.
 In addition, girls study a 100-year period which lies outside the taught course and undertake a Historical Investigation on a topic of their own choosing from within it.
 Periods for study include the Age of the Crusades, Enlightenment France and twentieth-century America.

 This gives them the opportunity to research an area of historical debate and leads to an essay of up to 3,500 words.
 Pupils learn to work independently, whilst being supervised by a member of the department.

+The History Department at Downe House has been at the forefront of developments in secondary history teaching for a number of years.
 Overall, our courses provide pupils with a thorough understanding of the political, economic, social, religious and cultural issues of the past through an understanding of contemporary perspectives and historical debate.

 A large number of pupils go on to study the subject at university in order to develop a wide range of careers in finance, law, the arts and teaching.

 Further information about the teaching and learning of history may be obtained by contacting the Head of Department, Mr William Lane.

 Mr Lane joined Downe House as Head of History in September 2014 from Charterhouse, where he had been Head of the Sixth Form, Deputy Director of Studies, Head of History and a Housemaster.
 He read Medieval History at St Andrews University, and, after a year at university in the United States, completed his PGCE at Cambridge.
 He chaired the syllabus development committee for Pre-U History and is an examination setter for the qualification.
 He was for many years an A-level Principal Examiner.